Blog

 • Inventory Accuracy & Audit Readiness:

 Tagging builds a reliable asset inventory while eliminating uncertainty about equipment ownership.
-Surprisingly, 46% of businesses still lack visibility, causing duplicates and ghost assets.
 Moreover, tagging ensures accurate records for audits, insurance, and depreciation.
 Consequently, Audit and Finance Managers gain clarity on ownership, location, and condition, ensuring compliance and avoiding surprises.

 • Maintenance & Lifecycle Management: